turingschool/curriculum-site/module2/intermission_work/dog_party.md

 <section class="note">
 ## Viewing Your HTML File in the Browser

-To see how your HTML file looks in a web browser, follow these steps:
+To see how your HTML file looks in a web browser:

 1. **Save Your File**: Ensure that your `index.html` file is saved in your `dog_party` directory.